kcjengr/qtpyvcp/README.md

 These are required for the camera widget to work:
 `sudo apt-get install python-pyqt5.qtmultimedia`
 `sudo apt-get install gstreamer1.0-plugins-bad`

-These _might_ be needed for the Camera widget, please confirm if needed:
-`sudo apt-get install libqt5multimedia5`
-`sudo apt-get install libqt5multimediawidgets5`
 `sudo apt-get install libqt5multimedia5-plugins`

 Required for the FileSytem widget: